AI agent handoff

 Legion Go 2 is the screen-and-versatility specialist in this ranking.
 Its 8.8-inch OLED VRR display, detachable controllers, kickstand, and strong Z2 Extreme configuration make it unusually flexible, but that flexibility comes with bulk and Windows complexity.

-The main caveats are It is big and heavy, so long handheld sessions and small-bag travel are less natural fits, Windows rough edges still undercut the console-like simplicity of SteamOS and Nintendo devices, The premium positioning is harder to defend if you do not need the OLED size or detachable-controller modes.
-We would treat those as real buying filters rather than footnotes, especially if you are comparing it against cheaper or more specialized alternatives.
+Main tradeoffs: It is big and heavy, so long handheld sessions and small-bag travel are less natural fits.
+Windows rough edges still undercut the console-like simplicity of SteamOS and Nintendo devices.
+The premium positioning is harder to defend if you do not need the OLED size or detachable-controller modes.

 What stands out